Retirement has little effect on how you’re taxed, but it can seem complicated as you’re likely to have several sources of income.

 You can normally take out some money (up to 25%) from your pension tax free.
 The rest is taxable as income.

-If you have a defined contribution pension, once you reach 55 you can choose how and when you take your money.
+If you have a defined contribution pension, once you reach 55 you can choose how and when you take your money – there's more information about your pension pot options on the Pension Wise website.
 The decision you make can have a big effect on the amount of tax you pay.
 For example, you could choose to take out a lump sum but, by doing so, you may tip yourself into a higher tax bracket for the year, leading to an unwanted tax bill and less money in your pocket.

 Things to watch out for

-- If you have different sources of income, you’ll end up with several tax codes, which tell your employer or pension provider how much tax to deduct.
+If you have different sources of income, you’ll end up with several tax codes, which tell your employer or pension provider how much tax to deduct.
 Don’t assume these are correct – HMRC does make mistakes.
 You should receive coding notices with details of your tax codes before the start of the tax year.
-It’s a good idea to check these are right and if you think there’s a mistake, or if you’re not sure, contact HMRC.
+It’s a good idea to check these are right (more information on how to do this can be found on the LITRG website) and if you think there’s a mistake, or if you’re not sure, contact HMRC.

-- The first time you take a lump sum (apart from the tax-free lump sum) from a defined contribution pension, it’s likely you’ll be charged too much tax.
+The first time you take a lump sum (apart from the tax-free lump sum) from a defined contribution pension, it’s likely you’ll be charged too much tax.
 This is because most initial lump sum payments are taxed using an emergency tax code.
 This means you’re taxed as if you made the same lump sum withdrawal every month of the tax year.
-You can claim back overpaid tax using these forms.
+You can claim back overpaid tax using the forms on GOV.UK.

 - TaxAid: free tax advice for people on low incomes whose tax problems can’t be resolved with HMRC.